 Introduction

-A range of styles are used in theatre productions, and the lighting design you create needs to fit in with that style.
-To be able to fit in, you must first be able to recognise what style is being used.
-Production styles include the following:
+A range of styles is used in theatre productions, and your lighting design needs to fit the style of the piece.
+To do that, you first need to recognise the style being used.
+Common production styles include the following.

 Realism